0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 ### How long does it take to retrieve stakes from a node service

 MPC tokens need to be unstaked and free from vesting schedule to be [transferable](../pbc-fundamentals/mpc-token-model-and-account-elements.md#transferable).
 You can always calculate how many MPC tokens you can transfer with the formula: $MPC_{transferable} = MPC_{free} - MPC_{staked}$

-If tokens are associated to a contract, and you want to transfer the tokens, you should sum the pending time from disassociation and unstaking.
-Below table can help you understand the pending times for disassociation and unstaking of tokens.
+When tokens are associated to a contract and you want to disassociate the tokens there is some pending time from both dissassociation and unstaking.
+To understand the pending time you sum the two values: dissassociation and unstaking.
+The below table can help you understand the pending time.

 For in depth explanation of all states of MPC tokens in the accounts see [MPC Token Model](../pbc-fundamentals/mpc-token-model-and-account-elements.md).